ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/finance-how-record-reimburse-employee-expenses.md

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Payment Journals**, and then choose the related link.
 2. Open the relevant payment journal batch.
 For more information, see [Work with General Journals](ui-work-general-journals.md).
-3. Podle potřeby vyplňte pole.
+3. Vyplňte pole podle potřeby.
 For more information, see [Making Payments](payables-make-payments.md).
 4. Alternatively, choose the **Suggest Employee Payment** action to automatically insert journal lines for pending employee reimbursements.
 5. Choose the **Post** action to register the reimbursement.